4d/docs/website/translated_docs/es/REST/REST_requests.md

 As with all URIs, the first parameter is delimited by a “?” and all subsequent parameters by a “&”.
 Por ejemplo:

  `GET  /rest/Person/?$filter="lastName!=Jones"&$method=entityset&$timeout=600`
-> You can place all values in quotes in case of ambiguity.
+> Puede colocar todos los valores entre comillas en caso de ambigüedad.
 For example, in our above example, we could have put the value for the last name in single quotes: "lastName!='Jones'".

 The parameters allow you to manipulate data in dataclasses in your 4D project.
-Besides retrieving data using `GET` HTTP methods, you can also add, update, and delete entities in a dataclass using `POST` HTTP methods.
+Además de recuperar datos mediante los métodos HTTP `GET`, también se pueden añadir, actualizar y eliminar entidades de una clase de datos utilizando los métodos HTTP `POST`.

 If you want the data to be returned in an array instead of JSON, use the [`$asArray`]($asArray.md) parameter.